nitori/twigify/README.md

-# Name of the Extension: twigify
+# twigify

-Adds Twig Templating Engine of Symfony to TYPO3.
+Adds Twig Templating Engine of Symfony to TYPO3 7.6.x

+***This extension is experimental.
+There is no warranty for this software.***